PS-003R32/raspberrypi-rubber-ducky/README.md

 STRING ipconfig
 ENTER
 ```
-Here you can change the `DELAY` time to 2 sec or other as some computers might take more time than 1 sec.
+Here you can change the `DELAY` time to 2 sec or other as some computers might take more time than 1 sec.<br>

+---
+NOTE:
-*NOTE: This is just an example code, you can try to create your payloads and save it to the root of the rpi as an `.dd` file after completing the installation process as explained above.*
+This is just an example code, you can try to create your payloads and save it to the root of the rpi as an `.dd` file after completing the installation process as explained above.